 Support for students with reading impairments

 Students with reading impairments have the right to borrow customised course books.
 Legimus, via MTM, offers talking books, e-textbooks and braille books.
 To start an account, you need to book an appointment for registration and introduction.

-- Book an appointment for registration and introduction in Legimus.
+- Book an appointment for registration, introduction or guidance.

 - Transfer an existing Legimus account.